 It is understood that in the event a regular employee from the recall list is hired to fill a temporary assignment, such employee will hold FTT status for the period of the FTT assignment.
-Any such employee shall also retain his/her rights and status as a regular employee on the recall list for the duration of his/her recall period.
+Any such employee shall also retain their rights and status as a regular employee on the recall list for the duration of their recall period.